 The Zodiac is a belt of sky we see from earth, tracking the path of the sun across the sky over the course of the year.
-We call this pathway of the sun ‘the ecliptic,’ and the zodiac belt shares this same pathway.
+We call this pathway of the sun ‘the ecliptic,’ and the zodiac belt shares this same pathway extending 8 degrees above it and 8 degrees below it.
 The paths of the Moon and visible planets can be tracked within the belt of the zodiac.

 The Greeks divided this belt into twelve sections, using twelve for ease of arithmetic, and named them after twelve constellations: Aries, Taurus, Gemini Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Aquarius, Aquarius and Pisces.

 Each of these zodiac sign represents a 30 degree section of this belt which can then be sub-divided into three blocks of ten degrees, each of about ten days in length with slight variations.
 This gives us the ‘decans,’ from the Latin meaning ‘ten’.

 They have been nicknamed ‘the thirty-six faces of astrology,’ adding more faces to the portrait gallery, breaking down the story of the zodiac signs into further chapters.

 First Decan Aquarius

 Planetary rulers: Saturn-Uranus

 Card meanings: Victory, defeat, ruthlessness, a pyrrhic victory, not worth winning, chagrin, humiliation, resentment